sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 ## Section and Block types

-Using the Page Editor in Console, you can define a section type.
+Using the Pages feature in Console, you can define a section type.
 FTW recognises all Section types and renders each using a different presentational component.